Wishes (Lari White album)

-Wishes is the second studio album by American country music artist Lari White.
-Released on June 14, 1994 via RCA Nashville, it had three singles: "That's My Baby", "Now I Know", and "That's How You Know (When You're in Love)", all of which were Top 10 hits on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts.
+Wishes is the second studio album by American country music artist Lari White, released on June 14, 1994 via RCA Nashville Records.
+It contains three singles: "That's My Baby", "Now I Know", and "That's How You Know (When You're in Love)", all of which were Top 10 hits on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts.

 Content

 White wrote "That's My Baby" with her husband, songwriter Chuck Cannon.
 According to her, the song was climbing the charts when the two were on honeymoon.
 The album itself received RIAA gold certification in the United States.

+Critical reception

+In a review for AllMusic, Johnny Loftus wrote that "Wishes was Lari White's breakthrough release, and it's easy to hear why.", singling out several tracks that "showcase [her] torchy vocal".
+Commenting on the album's musicians, Loftus described them as "[giving] each track a ground-level feel that's often missing from top-line Nashville releases."
+He concluded the review by saying that "Wishes is a solid home run of an album with much more to offer than simply its singles.